 The levelling up agenda has never been more important than it is today

-Nearly half of transgender or nonbinary people in Canada feel anxiety, embarrassment and frustration when showing an ID that doesn’t reflect their identity
+Many transgender people feel anxiety, embarrassment and frustration when showing an ID that doesn’t reflect their identity, research shows

 The company’s first-ever music album is a natural extension, building awareness of the melody and its association with Mastercard